Up to 50% off sofas & mattresses — limited‑time deals.

 Rowe Sofa Comparison Chart

-Cushion Type Cloud Down Cloud Down Cloud Down Cloud Down
+Cushion Cloud Down Cloud Down Cloud Down Cloud Down

-Support System Sinuous springs Sinuous springs Sinuous springs Sinuous springs
+Support Sinuous springs Sinuous springs Sinuous springs Sinuous springs

 How We Tested It

 We followed our How We Test Sofas process and scored each model across assembly and setup, cooling and breathability, comfort and ergonomics, sofa durability, fabric and cleaning, size and layout practicality, and value and warranty.
-All scores are on a 10-point scale, and we kept notes on the tradeoffs that do not always show up in a number (like whether a seat depth works for shorter sitters).
+All scores use a 5-point scale, and we kept separate notes on the tradeoffs that do not fit neatly into a number, like how seat depth changes the experience for shorter versus taller sitters.

 Compare Performance Scores of These Sofas